-When envisioning a safe, bright future in supportive, cooperative communities, Pacific Domes has partnered with 3D Sustainable Developments (3DSD) in sharing their vision of building dome communities.
-3DSD is a Washington State social purpose corporation with a vision of providing viable solutions to governments, disaster relief organizations and industries to address the vast housing shortage and global waste streams.
+When envisioning a safe, bright future in supportive, cooperative communities, Pacific Domes and 3D Sustainable Developments (3DSD) share a similar vision of dome communities constructed using the ancient dome science of Sacred Geometry.
+3DSD is a Washington State social purpose corporation with a mission of providing viable solutions to governments, disaster relief organizations and industries in order to address the vast housing shortage and global waste streams.

 The domes: 3DSD’s Eco Dome Printers go straight from raw material to full-scale home shells in a matter of hours.
 Designs are digitally transferred and printed on site.
 These domes are cost-efficient, earth-friendly, extremely durable and easy to maintain.
 Moreover, without modifications, the domes are designed to use less than half the heating and cooling energy required for equivalent conventionally constructed buildings–making them ideal for low-cost modifications required to achieve net-zero and net plus energy performance.

 The Printer: The first-generation structural dome printer is 44 ft. in diameter and 35 ft. tall.
 It is designed to print up to 38 ft. in diameter and 19 ft. tall.
 When built for housing, the standard design includes a second floor, creating over 1,800 sq. feet of living space in the 38 ft. dome.
 The second floor covers only 60% of the dome to allow for a great room with 19 ft. ceilings.

 The Process: The Eco Dome Printer is modular and packs into one shipping container for ease and affordability of transportation.
 Once on a construction site, the printer requires approximately six hours to construct.
 A dome can be printed within one day.
 If the dome is to be used as housing, additional time is required to install precast wall segments, doors, windows and interior finishes.